svenka82/Directional-Stock-Prediction/README.md

 1. python3 and pip need to be present in the system.

-2. Use our starter_prg.py to install required libraries(like sklearn, vader sentiment, etc) and run our model. python starter_prg.py
+2. Use our starter_prg.py (Under Code folder) to install required libraries(like sklearn, vader sentiment, etc) and run our      model. python starter_prg.py
 3. Accuracy results will be displayed in the console.
 ------------------------------------------------------------------------------------------------------------------------------